Yugz29/holbertonschool-low_level_programming/functions_nested_loops/README.md

-# 🔁 functions_nested_loops – Fundamentals of Functions & Loops in C
+# Fundamentals of Functions & Loops in C

 Welcome to this C project focused on building basic functions, using nested loops, and reinforcing control structures.
 This repository includes multiple utility functions that cover character checks, printing patterns, arithmetic operations, and more.